• Skip to primary navigation

 Calories: 293kcalCarbohydrates: 11gProtein: 2gFat: 27gSaturated Fat: 3gSodium: 401mgPotassium: 514mgFiber: 3gSugar: 6gVitamin A: 1925IUVitamin C: 27.9mgCalcium: 70mgIron: 1.7mg

-Keyword roasted tomato sauce
+Keyword pasta sauce, roasted tomato sauce

 Tried this recipe?Let us know how it was!